HolmesBryant/wijit-reveal/README.md

 # Wijit-Reveal Web Component

-A web component that displays a user-definable element (such as an icon) which reveals another element when clicked.
+A web component that displays a user-definable element (such as an icon) which reveals some user-defined content when clicked.

 Demo: [https://holmesbryant.github.io/wijit-reveal/](https://holmesbryant.github.io/wijit-reveal/)

 ## Features
+- Displays an element (the trigger) which, when clicked, reveals some content.
-- Allows you to provide a graphic or HTML element to use as the trigger.
+- Allows you to provide your own graphic or HTML element to use as the trigger.
 The default trigger is a hamburger menu icon.
-- You can hide the trigger altogether and instead toggle the content visibility by adding and removing the "active" atribute.
+- You can hide the trigger altogether and instead toggle the content visibility by adding and removing the "active" attribute.
-- The icon can be above, below, to the left, or to the right of the content.
+- The trigger can be above, below, to the left, or to the right of the content.
+- The trigger can be centered, left/top aligned, right/bottom aligned or stretched relative to the content.
 - You can set the speed at which the content appears or disappears.
+- You can change the gap between the trigger and the content.
+- You can change the size of the trigger.
-- Automatically adds event listeners to hide the content when you click somewhere outside the custom element, or when you click on a link inside the custom element.
-This feature can be turned off.
+- By default, the content automatically hides when you click anywhere outside the component, or if you click on a link inside the component.
+However, this feature can be turned off.
+- Dispatches a custom event (wijitChanged) to the Window when an attribute changes.
+The event provides a "detail" property which includes the attribute name (detail.attr), old value (detail.old) and new value (detail.new).

 ## Usage

-Include the script tag in your HTTML page.
+Add the script tag.
+Be sure to include `type="module"`.

     <script type="module" src="wijit-reveal.js"></script>